Protospace/decalator/README.md

 ## To Do

+- Add second template
+- layout for print
+- build a UI
-- Dockerize
+- parameterize coloring
-- host on DO